discourse/wp-discourse/readme.txt

 #### 1.0.0 26/09/16

-- Move WooCommerce support into a separate plugin, see the wiki page [WooCommerce Support](https://github.com/discourse/wp-discourse/wiki/WooCommerce-Support) for more details
+- Move WooCommerce support into a separate plugin
 - Break settings page into tabbed sections
 - Add a settings section for customizing all user facing text
 - Display the Discourse username instead of the fullname in the default comments template